sherzberg/may-2014-pycon-hylang/readme.md

 -----

 * Learn about PyCon2014 and why you should go
-* Get an abvriviated overview of Hy
+* Get an abbreviated overview of Hy
 * Learn how to look at and possibly use Python AST
 * Learn how Hy uses the Python AST